ansddebnath/text_splitting/slides.md

 * **Overlapping:** Adds small context overlap between chunks to prevent meaning loss.
 * **Semantic Chunking:** Uses embeddings to split text based on meaning, not token count.
 * **Agentic Chunking:** Dynamically adapts chunking to the task or agent’s reasoning needs.
+* **Late Chunking:** Split text only when needed, triggered by context limits or specific tasks—enabling dynamic, adaptive segmentation.

 </div>